JeffIrwin/maph/README.md

 ## Compile

-Use CMake, or just run `build.sh` on Linux.
+Use CMake, or just run `build.sh` on Linux or `build.cmd` on Windows.

 ## Download your bulk GPX data from Strava